geojupyter/geojupyter.org/blog/20250410-community-insight-qgis-bounce/index.md

 We're trying! :muscle:

-We are currently building [a workflow to reduce steps 2, 3, and 5 to one line of code (not including imports :grin:)](https://github.com/geojupyter/jupytergis/issues/513).
+We are currently building [a workflow to reduce steps 2, 3, and 5 to one line of code](https://github.com/geojupyter/jupytergis/issues/513) (not including imports :grin:).
 For example, to view an analysis output in a [GeoDataFrame](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.html):